AyseeD/Food-Delivery/README.md

 This is a Food Delivery website project using React as the main JavaScript library, Node.js with Express.js as the framework and Axios with PostgreSQL for database connection.

 ⚠️ This project is for learning and demonstration only.
-⚠️ The database schema, admin credentials, and .env examples are NOT for production use.
+⚠️ The database schema and .env examples are NOT for production use.

 ## To Run the Project: